Twitch Scraper avatar

 Every row includes rowType, sourceMode, sourceTarget, sourceRank, sourceUrl, and scrapedAt.
 Other fields depend on the Twitch surface you scrape.

-• Clip or video ID, title, views, duration, creation date, thumbnail URL, and URL
+Clip and video rows can include clip or video ID, title, views, duration, creation date, thumbnail URL, public URL, game details, broadcaster details, and curator details for clips.

 Unavailable fields are saved as null or empty arrays instead of guessed values.

-🚀 How to run
+🚀 How To Run

 1. Choose Mode based on the Twitch surface you want.